María Ignacia Schulz

 Biography

-Her texts have been published in anthologies, most recently in La urgencia del consuelo.
+Her texts have been published in anthologies, including La urgencia del consuelo.
 Cartas de mujeres colombianas (Cero Squema, 2020) and De fuego y tiempo: el cuento afrocolombiano contemporáneo (Lugar Común, 2023).
 Together with Daphne Nechyba, she has translated poems by Shirley Campbell Barr into German under the title Vollkommen schwarz / Rotundamente Negra.
-This work was funded by the German Translators' Fund.
+This work was funded by the German Translation Fund (Deutscher Übersetzerfonds).